sarahDH615/matplotlib_challenge/README.md

     * Creating a new dataframe (no_dups_df) that has no duplicate rows within a mouse ID.
     * Printing how many measurements are taken at each time point (no_dups_df.value_counts()).
     * Printing the information on the mouse ID that had duplicate values.
-    * Comparing the number of mice in the original dataframe    (merged_df) and the cleaned dataframe (no_dups_df) to ensure that only duplicate values, and not all the data for a mouse,got deleted.
+    * Comparing the number of mice in the original dataframe    (merged_df) and the cleaned dataframe (no_dups_df) to ensure that only duplicate values, and not all the data for a mouse, got deleted.
 * Summary statistics table: divided by drug regimen, using two methods of generating summary statistics (groupby and .agg)
 * Total Number of Measurements For Each Drug Regimen:
     * Bar charts showing the total number of measurements taken for each drug regimen, once using plt.plot, and the other using pd.df.plot)